-- Composed of multiple-choice, fill in the blank, and long-answer questions. - May use a non-phone calculator for exams. - Make-up or late exams are not be available.
+- Composed of multiple-choice, fill in the blank, and long-answer questions. - May use a non-phone/non-transmitting, calculator for exams. - Make-up or late exams are not be available.
 Instead, if you are not present for Exam #1 or Exam #2, that exam will count for zero points and Exam #3 will count for 250 points instead of 125 points.
-You may skip only one (not both) of the "midterm" exams. - I will NOT require documentation to use this exam policy, but please communicate with me so that I do not worry about you if you are not present for an exam. - Please check the exam schedules now and make sure that you do not have any scheduling conflicts.
+You may skip only one (not both) of the "midterm" exams. - o I will NOT require documentation to use this exam policy, but please communicate with me so that I do not worry about you if you are not present for an exam. - o Note: If we have to have an online exam, there is not an option to skip the exam. - Please check the exam schedules now and make sure that you do not have any scheduling conflicts.
+Review the Exam #3 contingency policy, in lecture schedule!!